 Of course, a lot has happened since our initial disappointment after Big Sandy fell through.
 Using the benefit of hindsight, we now see that God didn’t want us to have that campus.

 But that’s not the point.
-The point is that we were prepared to pay the Worldwide Church of God 7 million dollars for the Big Sandy campus.
+The point is that we were prepared to pay the Worldwide Church of God $7 million for the Big Sandy campus.
 So it’s not like we were averse to giving them money in exchange for property.
 It just had to be a clear-cut deal, with no strings attached.

 The same was true with Mr. Armstrong’s literature.
 Paying them for Mr. Armstrong’s works did not violate our conscience.
 But the circumstances for any such deal had to be just right.